dallascaley/Confra/README.md

    terraform init
    terraform apply

-2) Get into wsl by opening a terminal
+2) Get into wsl by opening a PowerShell terminal

-   wsl
+   wsl.exe -d Ubuntu

 3) go to the correct directory (this is my directory yours may be different)